nhriday/nhriday.github.io/index.md

 •	Almost every page has one or the other information missing

   To make the application more efficient, we added the following fields to the data: -
-  - *End-time* (depending on the category of the event.
+  - **End-time** (depending on the category of the event.
 Ex: Music concerts would end around 10 in the night)
-  - *Pre-start time and Post-end time* (pre and post times were calculated based on the capacity, geolocation of the venue, start time and end time)
+  - **Pre-start time and Post-end time** (pre and post times were calculated based on the capacity, geolocation of the venue, start time and end time)
-  - *Capacity, Radius* (calculated using the following algorithm: Capacity <= 1000 -> 100mts,
+  - **Capacity, Radius** (calculated using the following algorithm:

+  Capacity <= 1000 -> 100mts,
-  Capacity > 1000 and Capacity <= 2000 -> 200mts,
+  Capacity > 1000 and Capacity <= 2000 -> 200mts
-  Capacity > 2000 and Capacity <= 5000 -> 300mts,
+  Capacity > 2000 and Capacity <= 5000 -> 300mts
-  Capacity > 5000 and Capacity < 20000 -> 500mts,
+  Capacity > 5000 and Capacity < 20000 -> 500mts
-  Capacity > 20000 and Capacity <= 40000 -> 600mts,
+  Capacity > 20000 and Capacity <= 40000 -> 600mts
-  Capacity > 40000 and Capacity <= 50000 -> 700mts,
+  Capacity > 40000 and Capacity <= 50000 -> 700mts
   Capacity > 50000 -> 800mts

-  Made use of [FreeMapTools] (https://www.freemaptools.com/) to visualize the calculated radius around the venue.
+  Made use of [FreeMapTools](https://www.freemaptools.com/) to visualize the calculated radius around the venue.
 This was essential because in some cases we found out that the radius we defined were not able to cover the major roads.
 Due to the inconsistency in the data when the API is called, it is not possible to update the data on a daily basis and provide the user with the most recent update of events.

 **Integration (Hosting the web API on the web server):**